silverqx/TinyORM/docs/query-builder.md

     auto [ok, unorderedUsers] = query.reorder().get();

-You may pass a column and direction when calling the `reorder` method in order to remove all existing "order by "clauses" and apply an entirely new order to the query:
+You may pass a column and direction when calling the `reorder` method in order to remove all existing "order by" clauses and apply an entirely new order to the query:

     auto query = DB::table("users")->orderBy("name");